dcrapis/oceandao-wiki/Home.md

 ### Grant Recipients:

-Winners
+- **Amount:** In each funding round, winning projects will receive the current specified grant amount of $OCEAN from OceanDAO.
-Each funding round will define how many winners there will be.
+- **Winners:** Each funding round will define how many winners there will be.
 These will be the top defined number of highest voted on proposals (additionally, to receive a grant you must also receive greater than 1% of the vote).

-Amount
-In each funding round, winning projects will receive the current specified grant amount of $OCEAN from OceanDAO.

 Funds will be disbursed to the grantees within 24 hours after voting ends.

 Funds for OceanDAO currently come from Ocean Protocol Foundation (OPF).

 There will be 5 winners: the top 5 highest voted proposals.

 ### Non-Grant Recipients: